 Our goal is to provide mechanisms for managing and reducing the power consumption of the communication device.
 We present a simple model for mobile communication that provides adaptable functionality at the transport layer for suspending and resuming communication.
-By exposing this functionality to the application, we enable applicationdriven solutions to power management.
+By exposing this functionality to the application, we enable application-driven solutions to power management.
 Power savings are attained by suspending communications and the communication device for short periods of time.
 During these suspensions, data transmissions are queued up in both the mobile host and any other host trying to communicate with the mobile host.
 The key to balancing power savings and data delay lies in identifying when to suspend and restart communications.
 By abstracting power management to a higher level, we can exploit application-specific information about how to balance power savings and data delay.

 Intuitively, power conservation is achieved by accumulating the power savings from many small idle periods.
 We, however, need to be careful to monitor any additional energy consumption caused while executing the suspend/resume strategies.
 Additionally, we need to consider the effect on other hosts who are trying to communicate with the suspended mobile host.
 A base station using our protocol has enough knowledge about the state of the mobile host to know when it is suspended and can use this information to help employ scheduling techniques.
 We implemented our protocol and experimentally determined its effect on power consumption and the quality of communication.
-Using three simulated users designed to capture typical mobile communication patterns and three trace-based web users, we obtained 48-83% savings in the power consumed by the communication subsystem, while introducing a small additional response delay (0.4-3.1 s depending on the power management level) that is acceptable for many applications, like web browsing.
+Using three simulated users designed to capture typical mobile communication patterns, we obtained 48-83% savings in the power consumed by the communication subsystem, while introducing a small additional response delay (0.4-3.1 seconds depending on the power management level) that is acceptable for many applications, like web browsing.

-In section 2, we present our basic mobile communication model, and the important issues in power management for communication.
-In section 3 we present our power management protocol and discuss the effect of timing issues on the effectiveness of our protocol.
+In Section 2, we present our basic mobile communication model, and the important issues in power management for communication.
+In Section 3 we present our power management protocol and discuss the effect of timing issues on the effectiveness of our protocol.
 Section 4 describes our experimental setup and the communication patterns used in our experiments.
-We then present measurements from the implementation of our power management protocol and discuss the results in the context of several real systems.
-In section 5, we discuss adaptive control strategies and we present our conclusions in section 6.
+We then present measurements from the implementation of our protocol and discuss the results in the context of several real systems.
+In Section 5, we discuss adaptive control strategies.